 The Abacos are the sailing and boating center of the Bahamas’ island chain.
 The major islands of this small archipelago are Great and Little Abaco.
 The off-lying cays include Elbow Cay, Man-O-War Cay, Green Turtle Cay, Guana Cay, Stranger’s Cay, Umbrella Cay, and Walker’s Cay, completing the string.

-Andros is the largest and least-explored Bahamas island and offers a wide variety of activities for just about everyone.
-This 2,300 square mile paradise is not only known as the bonefishing capital of the world but also boasts the second-largest reef in the Northern Hemisphere.
+Andros is the largest and least-explored Bahamas island and offers diverse activities.
+This 2,300-square-mile paradise is known as the world’s bonefishing capital and boasts the second-largest reef in the Northern Hemisphere.
 What’s more, it is home to the oldest dive resort on the planet.